M.A. Program Admission Application Requirements and Information

 - Completed application for admission, up-to-date curriculum vitae or resume, and statement of purpose essay.
 The statement of purpose is a 4-6 page double-spaced, self-reflective essay describing your purpose in pursuing a masters degree in counseling psychology at the Wright Institute.
 Indicate how your professional goals developed from your past interests and experiences.
 Be sure to include your scholarly interests and your counseling experience.
 Please be sure to include your full name at the top of each page of text in your Statement of Purpose.
 Each page should be numbered.

-- One official, sealed transcript from each accredited college or university attended.
-Applicants who have not completed a degree must submit an additional final transcript upon graduation.
-International transcripts that are not in English must be accompanied by English translations certified for accuracy.
+International transcripts, which are not in English, must be accompanied by certified, literal English translations.
 Degrees received outside the United States must be verified and evaluated for academic equivalence.
 We recommend World Education Services www.wes.org.
 Education Credential Evaluators www.ece.org, or International Education Research Foundation www.ierf.org.

 An official transcript may be sent electronically by the Registrar or Recorder of Records using the institution's e-mail system or electronic system to The Wright Institute at firstname.lastname@example.org.
 Otherwise, transcripts should be mailed to: